amogod/harMAN/README.md

 - **`typeResolver`**

-In addition to an object defining each option, options can also be provided as a function (or async function) which returns this options
+In addition to an object defining each option, options can also be provided as a function (or async function) which returns this options object.
+This function is provided the arguments `(request, respon